 If at the end of this total 60-day period no evidence exists to show progress in obtaining the necessary impairment evidence and the employee has not provided a valid reason for the delay (e.g. he/she was sick), the CE may issue a recommended decision to deny the impairment claim.

-(1) Required Medical Evidence.
-Since the employee will not be physically evaluated for impairment by a CMC, the employee’s Activities of Daily Living (ADL) or equivalent information is required.
-The employee’s physician is to complete the ADL worksheet (Exhibit 5) or equivalent information, preferably within the last 12 months before the impairment evaluation.
-In addition to the ADL or its equivalent, some conditions require specific medical evidence before impairment evaluation can be completed, as outlined in Exhibit 6.
-If a condition is not listed in Exhibit 6, the CE should consult with a CMC to determine what medical information is required as outlined in the AMA’s Guides.
+a.
+Required Medical Evidence.
+Since the CMC will not conduct a physical examination, the employee’s Activities of Daily Living (ADL) or equivalent information is required.
+The CMC or the employee’s physician can collect ADL information from a variety of sources, including the use of ADL worksheet (See Exhibit 4 for an example), patient interview, or other techniques.
+The ADL or equivalent information should be completed within the last 12 months before the impairment evaluation.
+The CE also checks Xerox’s Stored Image Retrieval (SIR) system to provide the most current medical record to the CMC.
+If the employee is under nursing care, the CE provides all nursing notes from the past 30 days to the CMC for review.
+In addition to the ADL or its equivalent, some conditions require specific medical evidence before a CMC can complete the impairment evaluation, as outlined in Exhibit 5.
+If Exhibit 5 does not identify the condition to be rated, the CE is to consult with a CMC to determine what medical information is required as outlined in the AMA’s Guides.

-(2) Insufficient Evidence.
-If the CE determines that the submitted medical evidence is not sufficient, the CE sends a follow-up development letter to the employee explaining the deficiency and the additional evidence and/or diagnostic test(s) required to conduct an impairment evaluation.
+b.
+Insufficient Evidence.
+If the CE determines that the submitted medical evidence is insufficient, the CE sends a follow-up development letter to the employee explaining the deficiency and the additional evidence and/or diagnostic test(s) required to conduct an impairment evaluation.

-(3) Unavailability of Records.
-If the employee is unable to provide the necessary medical records, the rating physician must determine if an impairment evaluation is possible in accordance with AMA’s Guides given whatever evidence is available.
+c.
+Unavailability of Records.
+If the employee is unable to provide the necessary medical records, the CMC must decide if an impairment evaluation is possible in accordance with AMA’s Guides given the available evidence.
 The CE may proceed with a CMC referral to determine if the available records are sufficient to perform a rating.
-If the CMC is able to perform a rating based on the available medical evidence but states that additional testing could potentially increase the rating, the employee must be notified that the rating is based solely on the present evidence of record, and that additional testing is needed to allow for the highest potential rating.
-The CE sends the employee a letter and gives the employee the option of obtaining the necessary testing, or of notifying the CE in writing that a decision may proceed based on the available medical evidence.
+If the CMC is able to perform a rating based on the available medical evidence but states that additional testing could potentially increase the rating, the CE notifies the employee that additional testing may result in a higher rating and that the DEEOIC will pay for the additional testing.
+The CE sends the employee a letter and gives the employee the option of obtaining the necessary testing paid by DEEOIC, or notifying the CE in writing that a decision may proceed based on the available medical evidence.
 If the employee does not respond, the CE proceeds with the impairment evaluation based on the available medical evidence.

-(4) Outdated Evidence.
-It is in the interest of the employee to ensure that the most contemporaneous medical records are available for the CMC to review for an impairment.
+d.
+Outdated Evidence.
 If the CE has provided the employee the opportunity to obtain current medical evidence but the claimant has not responded adequately, the CE may use medical evidence in the file that is older than 12 months to obtain an impairment rating from a CMC.
 In some instances, the CMC may not be able to render an opinion with older or missing medical records.

 a.
 Mental Disorders.